GradienceTeam/themeswitcher/CONTRIBUTING.md

 ### Copyright notice

-If you make changes to a file, please your copyright notice to the top of the file, or in a separate file (named `original-file.ext.license`), following the [SPDX specification](https://spdx.dev/).
+If you make changes to a file, please put your copyright notice to the top of the file, or in a separate file (named `original-file.ext.license`), following the [SPDX specification](https://spdx.dev/).

 Run [`reuse`](https://reuse.software/) to check that all the needed information is present: